 The designers of the studio tested the version in different color schemes, sizes and resolutions both separately and together with lettering.
 Thorough testing showed that this version worked the best that’s why this variant was accepted as the final one.

 New and previous version of the logo in comparison

 The process of creating a logo is always highly creative and intensive.
-Designer has to go through loads of ideas to create the one which would satisfy multiple needs.
+The designer has to go through loads of ideas to create the one which would satisfy multiple needs.
 Creation of Tubik logo was a result of great teamwork and deep attention to details.
-It is always vital to remember that logo is not just the image, it’s a symbolic representation of the company therefore its design needs not only inspiration and art, but also research, analysis, hard work and rigorous testing.
+It is always vital to remember that logo is not just the image, it’s a symbolic representation of the company, therefore, its design needs not only inspiration and art, but also research, analysis, hard work, and rigorous testing.